Getting to Know Your Neighborhood: Beacon Hill

 Beacon Hill, situated just north of Boston Common, is one of the city’s oldest—and most beautiful—neighborhoods.
-A stroll down any of the narrow gas-lit streets will take you past bow-fronted Federal-style brick row houses that recall the eras when architect Charles Bulfinch, author Louisa May Alcott, and Supreme Court Justice Oliver Wendell Holmes, Jr., resided here.
-More recent residents have included poets Robert Frost and Sylvia Plath, Secretary of State John Kerry (Hon.’05), and actress Uma Thurman.
+A stroll down any of the narrow gas-lit streets will take you past bow-fronted Federal-style brick row houses that recall the eras when architect Charles Bulfinch, author Louisa May Alcott, and Supreme Court Justice Oliver Wendell Holmes, Jr., lived here.
+More recent residents have included poets Robert Frost (Hon.’61) and Sylvia Plath, former US Senator and Secretary of State John Kerry (Hon.’05), and actor Uma Thurman.

-Once owned by the first European to settle Boston, William Blaxton, the area, then known as Tri-mount or Tremont because of its three peaks, was later sold to the Puritans.
-The hills’ peaks were shorn off in the early 1800s so an area around them could be turned into buildable land.
-The neighborhood got its name from the hill that was topped by a beacon, which once alerted Bostonians of danger.
+The area, once owned by William Blaxton, the first European to settle Boston, was known as Tri-mount, or Tremont, because of its three peaks.
+It was later sold to the Puritans.
+The peaks were shorn off in the early 1800s so the area around them could be turned into buildable land.
+The neighborhood got its current name from the hill that was topped by a beacon, which once alerted Bostonians to danger.

-During the 19th century, the area was home to both the richest and the poorest Boston residents.
-On the south side resided some of the Hub’s most patrician families, the so-called Boston Brahmins, and the less prosperous north slope was home to many African Americans, a center for black and white abolitionists, and an important station on the Underground Railroad.
+During the 19th century, Beacon Hill was home to both the richest and the poorest Boston residents.
+On the south side lived some of the Hub’s most patrician families, the so-called Boston Brahmins, and the less prosperous north slope was home to many African Americans, a center for black and white abolitionists, and an important station on the Underground Railroad.

-Today Beacon Hill is one of the city’s most exclusive residential neighborhoods.
-Pricey, one-of-a-kind boutiques and antique stores line Charles Street, a draw for residents and tourists alike.
+Today, Beacon Hill is one of the city’s most exclusive residential neighborhoods.
+Pricey boutiques and antiques stores line Charles Street.
 But the neighborhood also offers some affordable (or free) pleasures.
-Here are a few.
+Below, we’ve put together a list of places you won’t want to miss.

 Boston Common is the oldest public park in the country.
 It began as 44 acres held in common by Puritan colonists as grazing land for their livestock.
-Today, it’s a lovely 50-acre green oasis lined with benches and the site of numerous cultural events.
-During the summer months, there’s an old-fashioned carousel (rides are $3), and visitors can cool off by dipping their feet in the adjacent Frog Pond, which in winter is transformed into a popular ice-skating area.
+Today, this 50-acre green oasis is the site of many cultural events.
+During the summer months, there’s an old-fashioned carousel (rides are $3 for three minutes), and visitors can cool off by dipping their feet in the adjacent Frog Pond, which in winter is transformed into a popular ice-skating rink.

-The 2.5-mile Freedom Trail begins at the Common and leads visitors to 16 historic sites, among them the King’s Chapel, Faneuil Hall, and the Bunker Hill Monument.
-The trail, marked with a wide red line, winds its way through several neighborhoods, including the North End, the waterfront, and Charlestown.
+The 2.5-mile Freedom Trail begins at the Common and leads visitors to 16 historic sites, among them King’s Chapel, Faneuil Hall, and the Bunker Hill Monument.
+The trail, marked with a wide red painted line, winds through several neighborhoods, including the North End, the waterfront, and Charlestown.
 You can take a self-guided tour using a downloadable map or smartphone app.
 Guided Freedom Trail tours meet in front of the Visitor Information Center on the Common.
-More information about tour options, times, and cost is here.
+Find more information about tour options, times, and cost here.

 10½ Beacon St.

-Founded in 1807, the Boston Athenaeum has approximately 600,000 volumes; its holdings include vast collections in areas such as Boston, Massachusetts, and New England history as well as English and American literature.
+Founded in 1807, the Boston Athenaeum has about 600,000 volumes; its holdings include vast collections in subjects such as Boston, Massachusetts, and New England history as well as English and American literature.
 The Athenaeum is furnished with oriental rugs, oil paintings, sculptures, and fresh flower arrangements, making you feel as if you’ve stepped into someone’s stately home.
-The building’s large Palladian windows overlook the Granary Burying Ground, where some of Boston’s most prominent early citizens are interred.
-The Athenaeum is a members-only library, so visitors are allowed only on the first floor, but you can take a guided art and architecture tour on Tuesdays and Thursdays at 3 p.m.
+The building’s large Palladian windows overlook the Granary Burying Ground, where some of Boston’s most prominent early citizens are buried.
+The Athenaeum is a members-only library, but the public is allowed on the first floor and can take a guided art and architecture tour on Tuesdays at 5:30 pm, Thursdays at 3 pm, and Saturdays at 11 am.
 The number of people in a tour is limited, so it’s best to book early.
-For reservations, call 617-227-0270, ext.
-221. The library also offers film screenings, poetry readings, lectures, and musical performances, which are open to the general public as well as to members.
+For reservations, call 617-720-7612.
+The library also offers film screenings, poetry readings, lectures, and musical performances, which are open to the public.

 Massachusetts State House